ibbles/LearningProgramming/Taskflow.md

 # Composite Task Graphs

-It is possible to put one task graph inside another, so that when the internal graph is reached it is executed in its entirety before execution continues.
+It is possible to put one task graph inside another, so that when the internal graph is reached it is executed in its entirety before execution continues [(6)](https://youtu.be/MX15huP5DsM?t=1652).
 The dependency setup work just like with regular tasks.

 ```cpp